 If you have two computers that both have wireless cards, then you can check out my post on how to create an ad-hoc network to share files between two computers wirelessly.

-In this tutorial, I will walk through the simple process of setting up file sharing between two computers in Windows XP.
+In this tutorial, I will walk you through the simple process of setting up file sharing between two computers in Windows XP.
 Windows Vista has a completely different way of doing file sharing, so that is for another article.

 The first step in networking two computers is to make sure that they are in the same domain or workgroup.
 You cannot network two Windows computer unless they have one of these in common.

 To do this, right-click on My Computer and choose Properties, and click on the Computer Name tab.

 As you can see, my computer is joined to a workgroup called WORKGROUP.
 If I want to make sure another computer can communicate with this computer, I have to make sure it is also in the workgroup called WORKGROUP.
 Just click the Change button in order to do this.

 Once both computers are in the same domain or workgroup, you can now setup file sharing.
 Go to the folder that you want to share in Explorer, right-click on it and choose Properties.
 Now click on the Sharing tab.

 Click on “If you understand the security risks but want to share files without running the wizard, click here”.
 Now just choose Just enable file sharing when given the two options.